2026: More Hybrids

 2026 is absolutely going to be the year of the hybrid.
 Not necessarily because people are going to choose that over other types of cars, but because it’s the kind of new car they’ll end up with, regardless of what they were seeking.

-A perfect example of this is the Toyota Camry.
+A perfect example of this is the 2027 Kia Telluride.
 Think of what a buyer might be looking for when shopping.
-They’ll want a good, reliable, attractive, efficient car that will still be worth a decent amount of money when they go to sell it in 5 or 10 years.
-That’s a Toyota Camry.
-It just doesn’t matter that it’s a hybrid; the pleasant and spirited driving dynamics, moderately “nice” interior, and good value are enough.
+They’ll want a good, reliable, attractive, efficient SUV that will still be worth a decent amount of money when they go to sell it in 5 or 10 years.
+That’s a Kia Telluride.
+It just doesn’t matter that it’s a hybrid; the pleasant and spirited driving dynamics, “nice” interior, and good value are enough.

 It’s the same story with the Toyota Sienna.
 I don’t think the Sienna is the best minivan, but 36 mpg is pretty impressive for a multi-passenger family van.
 Capital One’s Auto Navigator put it this way: “With consumers still looking to save money at the pump, they're flocking to more affordable hybrid cars.”
-Both the Camry and the Sienna only come as a hybrid; there’s no other choice.
+Both the Camry and the Sienna are available only as hybrids; there’s no other choice.

 Clean Air